A manifestation of order and beauty in nature is called symmetry.

 According to this theory, matter is made up of tiny, indivisible particles (the atoms).

-He also suggested that not all atoms are the same, but that there are different types with different properties.
+He also suggested that not all atoms are the same, but that there are various types with distinct properties.

 To date, 118 different types of atoms (or elements) have been identified.